England's first ever world angling champion, Coventry’s Billy Lane, was an easy choice for our series on the top ten greatest anglers.

 In his Coventry National Championship career, Billy was individually placed third (1956), fourth (1957 and 1961), sixth (1954) and tenth (1962) with an incredible four section wins.
-Add to that the Coventry team successes during the fifties and sixties when they had three Team Championship wins in 1956, 1958 and 1961.
-Coventry had 5 second places, a third, three fourth places plus a fifth and a sixth place in the space of 15 years.
+Add to that the Coventry team successes when they had three team championship wins in 1956, 1958 and 1961.
+Coventry had five second places, a third, three fourth places plus a fifth and a sixth place in the space of 15 years.

 The 1961 Trent National was a personal triumph for Billy.
 Suffice to say that he fished his famous 3AAA Trent trotter in a swim so shallow the stewards had to keep digging holes in the shingle for his keep net.
 As Billy said:

 "It seemed unbelievable.
 At the end I had 17lb 4oz and that made me fourth individual in the match - a position not one of those people watching, nor even I, would have believed possible at the start."